askmike/gekko/docs/Configuring_gekko.md

 - secret is your API secret.
 - username is the username (only required for CEX.io and Bitstamp).

+#### Special note for CEX.io users

+When you have GHS on cexio you will get payouts in the form of mining rewards, however those rewards are always in the form of the currency (BTC).
+For as long as the advice is to go long (buy GHS) Gekko will check every five minutes if new payout has been earned, if it is Gekko will reinvest this into GHS.

 ### Advice logger

 The advice logger is a small plugin that logs new advice calculated by Gekko as soon as there is any.
 Go to the config and configure it like this: